The Argory: MacGeough Bond family

 The estate later passed to Sir Walter William Adrian MacGeough Bond, grandson of the original Walter and son of Joshua.
-He pursued a distinguished legal career and served as a judge in the Cairo Court of Appeal from 1888 until 1916, ultimately becoming its Vice-President.
+He served as a judge in the Cairo Court of Appeal from 1888 until 1916 and became its Vice‑President.

-Sir Walter was succeeded by his nephew, Captain Walter Albert Nevill "Tommy" MacGeough Bond (1908–1986), the son of Sir Walter's brother, Edward Staples MacGeough Bond.
-Tommy became the final family resident at The Argory.
-Known for his devotion to preserving the estate, he maintained the house much as it had been in the Victorian era.
-He was buried on the estate grounds following his death in 1986.
+Sir Walter was succeeded by his nephew, Captain Walter Albert Nevill "Tommy" MacGeough Bond (1908–1986), son of Edward Staples MacGeough Bond.
+He was the final family resident at The Argory and maintained the house largely unchanged.
+He was buried on the estate grounds in 1986.

 Architecture and Interiors

-This Neo-classical house, completed in 1824, was designed by Dublin-based architects and brothers Arthur and John Williamson.
-Constructed from ashlar limestone, it features a symmetrical façade and shallow hipped roof.
-The layout reflects early 19th-century ideals, with a central entrance hall, formal reception rooms, and private family quarters arranged across two main storeys.
+The house, completed in 1824, was designed by Dublin‑based architects Arthur and John Williamson.
+Constructed from ashlar limestone, it has a symmetrical façade and a shallow hipped roof.
+The interior includes an entrance hall, reception rooms, and family quarters arranged across two storeys.

-The entrance lobby houses the barrel organ, installed in 1824 after being commissioned two years earlier.
-Built by James Bishop of London, it accompanied daily family prayers and remains in situ, though partially damaged by the 1898 fire.
-Much of the interior has remained unchanged since the early 20th century, preserving original wallpapers, furnishings, and personal effects that reflect the family's lifestyle and tastes.
+The entrance lobby contains the barrel organ installed in 1824.
+Built by James Bishop of London, it accompanied daily family prayers and remains in situ.
+Much of the interior has remained unchanged since the early 20th century, retaining original wallpapers, furnishings, and personal effects.

-Other rooms include a library, drawing room, and dining room, each furnished with period pieces and heirlooms.
-The service wing and courtyard retain original features such as a bell system and kitchen fittings, providing insight into 19th-century estate operations.
+Other rooms include a library, drawing room, and dining room, furnished with period pieces and heirlooms.
+The service wing and courtyard retain original features such as a bell system and kitchen fittings.